Abdolkarim Soroush: Biography

 Abdolkarim Soroush was born in Tehran in 1945.
-Upon finishing high school, Soroush began studying pharmacy after passing the national entrance exams of Iran.
-After completing his degree, he soon left Iran for London in order to continue his studies and to become familiar with the Western world.
+Upon finishing high school and passing national entrance exams, he began studying pharmacy.
+After completing his degree, he moved to London where he continued his studies.

-It was after receiving a master's degree in analytical chemistry from University of London that he went to Chelsea College, (a constituent college of the University of London which was merged with two other constituent colleges: Queen Elizabeth College and Kings College in 1985) for studying history and philosophy of science.

-After the revolution, Soroush returned to Iran and there he published his book Knowledge and Value (Danesh va Arzesh), the writing of which he had completed in England.
+After receiving a master's degree in analytical chemistry from University of London, he went to Chelsea College, where he studyied history and philosophy of science.
+Following the revolution, Soroush returned to Iran, where he published the book Knowledge and Value (Danesh va Arzesh), a book he had completed while in England.
 He then went to Tehran's Teacher Training College where he was appointed the director of the newly established Islamic Culture Group.
 While in Tehran, Soroush established studies in both history and the philosophy of science.

 A year later, all universities were shut down, and a new body was formed by the name of the Cultural Revolution Committee comprising seven members, including Abdulkarim Soroush, all of whom were appointed directly by Ayatollah Khomeini.
-Soroush's joining of the Cultural Revolution Committee has been criticized on two sides.
-He has been accused by orthodox critics of preventing the Islamization of human sciences and by the opposition of the Islamic Republic regime of Iran to involvement in the dismissal of teachers.
+Soroush's joining the Cultural Revolution Committee has been criticized on two sides.
+He has been accused by orthodox critics of preventing the Islamization of human sciences, and of being involved in the dismissal of teachers by opponents of the Islamic Republic.

-Soroush rejected the opposition accusation.
-There is not an independent historical research on Soroush's role in events which led to the Cultural Revolution and also his membership and his role in the Cultural Revolution Committee.
-He has welcomed of such study in his interview with Professor Forough Jahanbakhsh - inquiring into modern Iranian intellectual history.
+Soroush rejected the opposition's accusation.
+There is no independent historical research on Soroush's role in events that led to the Cultural Revolution and also his membership and his role in the Cultural Revolution Committee.
+He has welcomed such study in his interview with Professor Forough Jahanbakhsh - inquiring into modern Iranian intellectual history.
+Soroush would later become a strong critic of the authoritarian path taken by the Islamic Republic.